-Sometimes things don’t go as planned, and you find yourself on a path that you never intended or you know you want to make a change.
-It can often be challenging to move forward and forge a new path, but a service year can be a great solution.
+Sometimes things don’t go as planned, and you find yourself on a path that you never intended and want to make a change.
 Whether you are looking to transform your life, get back to school, finish your degree, or find the right job for you — a service year is a life-changing experience that allows you to develop the confidence, grit, leadership and professional skills you need to find your path.
 The experience will help you stand out to colleges and employers, setting you apart from others and giving you a leg up as you plan for your future.

-Many college graduates choose to do a service year in order to gain real-world and professional experience before starting their careers.
+Many college graduates choose to do a service year in order to gain real-world and professional experience early on in their professional careers.
 A service year can help you find your passion while developing experience that will help you stand out to future employers.
-For example, maybe you are considering going to medical school, but aren’t totally sure if this is the right path for you.
-Many medical schools like to see applicants who understand the diverse populations they will eventually work with.
+For example, many medical schools like to see applicants who understand the diverse populations they will eventually work with.
 You can do a service year with a program like HealthCorps after graduation and spend a paid year learning about health and nutrition while providing students with information they need to live a healthy life.
 You’ll make a huge impact on the people and community you serve, and — at the same time — you’ll get to experience working in the healthcare field, which can help you decide if going to medical school is the right path for you.

 Additionally, individuals who do a service year in an approved AmeriCorps program may be eligible to temporarily postpone repaying their student loans while they are serving.
 This is called loan forbearance.
 While an individual’s loan is in forbearance, they are not required to make payments.
 Learn more about deferring your student loans.